Summer Activity for Our New Year 7 Students 2024-2025

 Evolved: developed gradually over time

-Intentions: An aim or plan.
+Intentions: an aim or plan.

 Modes: a way or manner in which something occurs or is experienced, expressed, or done.